Our Impact

 • Since the LGS Foundation was founded, the annual number of research publications focusing specifically on LGS has more than tripled.

 • The LGS Foundation provides critical input on unmet needs in the patient community and offers guidance to those developing new treatments.
-Since the LGS Foundation’s inception in 2008, six drugs for use in LGS have been approved by the FDA.
-The LGS Foundation continues to be an active partner in ensuring the patient voice is present in all therapy development.
+Since the LGS Foundation’s inception in 2008, the FDA has approved six drugs for use in LGS.
+The LGS Foundation continues to be an active partner in ensuring the patient family's voice is present in all therapy development.
 Treatments for LGS include:

 • 1998: Lamictal (Lamotrigine) approved for use in LGS